marc285/Minim1Example-Frontend/README.md

 # Minim1Example-Frontend
 EA example of Minim1.
-Manager of Subjects and Students with an Angular singlepage application.
+Manager of Subjects and Students using an Angular singlepage application.